ad-freiburg/qlever/README.md

 If you have problems, try to rebuild when compiling with -DCMAKE_BUILD_TYPE=Debug.
 In particular also rebuild the index.
 The release build assumes machine written words- and docsfiles and omits sanity checks for the sake of speed.

+## Excessive RAM usage

+QLever uses an on-disk index and is usually able to operate with pretty low RAM usage.
+However, there are data layouts that currently lead to an excessive amount of memory being used.
+A future release should take care of that.
+There are two scenarios where this can happen.

+### High RAM usage during index construction

+While building an index, QLever does need more memory than when running.
+Part of this required memory is what is described below for runtime memory usage.
+However, in addition not all memory seems to be freed as soon as possible.
+This needs further investitation.
+For now, there is an easy workaround to build KB and text index in two steps (two calls of IndexBuilderMain) or to pre-build the index on a server with lots of available resources.

+In general, not building all 6 permutations helps a lot.
+If this is enough (e.g. for emulating the Brococli search engine), this reduces RAM very significantly.

+### High RAM usage during runtime

+Firstly, note that even very large text corpora have little impact on memory usage.
+Larger KBs are much more problematic.
+There are two things that can contribute to high RAM usage (and large startup times) during runtime:

+1) The size of the KB vocabulary.
+Using the -l flag while building the index and starting the server causes long and rarely used strings to be externalized to disk.
+This saves a significant amount of memory at little to no time cost for typical queries.
+The strategy can be modified to be more aggressive (currently by editing directly in the code during index construction)

+2) Building all 6 permutations over large KBs (or generelly having a permutation, where the primary ordering element takes many different values).

+Typically, the problem happens for OPS and OSP permutations over KBs with many different objects, especially string literals.
+As of now (release for CIKM 2017), the index keeps some meta data in RAM for each main element of the permutation.
+For the two "main" permutation,  PSO and POS, this is very reasonnable and resembles what is done in the Broccoli search engine.
+Having a few bytes (32 + extra bytes for blocks inside relations, which aren't the main problem anymore) for each of a few hundred thousand predicates is no problem, even for the largest KBs.
+However, having the same meta data for several hundreds of millions of objects (500M for Freebase, require twice, for OSP and OPS, plus 2 times 125M subjects) quickly adds up beyond acceptable numbers.

+Workarounds:

+* Removing unnecessary objects (e.g. literals in unused languages) helps a lot, but is no very "clean".

+* Reduce ID size and switch from 64 to 32bit IDs.
+However this would only yield save a low portion of memory since it doesn't effect pointers byte offsets into index files.

+* There is a branch called six\_permut\_smaller\_memory\_footprint, that tackles the problem in general but is not finished yet.
+In short, the idea is to store the meta data within the on-disk index and make it configurable which lists to load into RAM on startup (PSO and POS probably being the sensible default, but sometimes also having SPO can be a nice addition).
+Whatever isn't loaded into RAM has to be read form disk at query time if it is actually needed.
+  In particle, however, query planning has to respect which meta data is available in RAM and special care has to be taken for queries involving ?s ?p ?o triples.
+This is the reason why the change sn't trivial.
+  The branch also adds another readme, PERFORMANCE\_TUNING.md with more detailed information about the trade-offs.
+However, this file also isn't finished, yet.